intel/terraform-intel-aws-eks/Examples/compute-intensive/README.md

 This is simpler option which will provision all required resources.

-It will create new vDC with required networking constructs, EKS control plane and worker nodes.
+It will create new VPC with required networking constructs, EKS control plane and worker nodes.

 #### Option 2: Creating EKS cluster in existing VPC